 The second thing you need to do to prepare for cleaning your classroom is to get in the mindset.
-Remember this process is not going to happen in 1 day.
+Remember this process is not going to happen in one day.
 Enjoy the process and limit yourself to 20 minutes each day.
 This will prevent it from becoming overwhelming, while still producing results.

 Day 1: Throw Away

 We’re simply going to tackle the surface clutter.
-While I do encourage you to tackle your classroom as a whole for a take no mercy purging session at some point, the point of the spring cleaning series is to take only 20(ish) minutes a day to rejuvenate your space.
+While I do encourage you to tackle your classroom as a whole for a take-no-mercy purging session at some point, the point of the spring cleaning series is to take only 20(ish) minutes a day to rejuvenate your space.

 Today we are going to fill a trash bag and/or recycling bin with anything that can be removed from the area.
 Pick a corner.
 Any corner will do.
 Set a timer for 15-20 minutes.
 Moving as quickly as possible, travel in a clockwise direction around the perimeter of your classroom and discard of anything and everything that does not need to be there.
 You do not need to open any closets, drawers or cupboards.
 Simply go after the surface clutter you see on tables, counters and open-shelves.
 Make a fast decision on what to do with it if it is broken, torn, or worn.
 You can repair it, replace it, or throw it away.
 If it is one of the last two options, then I recommend getting rid of the damaged item as you make your initial rotation around the classroom.